shu69bham/dotnet-interview-preparation/README.md

 - Extension method inside WebHost.cs class
 - Creates a default web host builder with some pre-configured default settings like using Kestrel as default web server, Logging, using configurations files etc

+### `Environment variables` -

+- In asp.net core, environment information is stored in an environment variable named **ASPNETCORE_ENVIRONMENT**.
+This variable determines on which environment is the app running and accordingly can be used in our application to configure different properties.
+- **IHostingEnvironment**(already injected into the configure method) contains an extension method named **IsDevelopment**(), **IsProduction**() and **IsStaging()** to determine the environment type on which the app is running.
+Also there is a property named EnvironmentName which we can use to print the environment type.
+- Environment variables can be either set manually or we can set them in launchsettings.json file.
+- **Development, Staging and Production** are the three types of hosting enviroments.
+- By **default** environment variable ASPNETCORE_ENVIRONMENT is set to **Production**.

 # Other useful links -